purescheme/purescheme-wai-routing-core/README.md

 - `Network.Wai.Routing.Purescheme.Core.Entity` routing and manipulation API related with Entity in the request and the response.
 Useful for content negotiation and serialization of entities.
 - `Network.Wai.Routing.Purescheme.Core.Entity.Json` concrete functions to operate on JSON encoding entities based on Aeson library.

+A complete example can be found in the [app](https://github.com/purescheme/purescheme-wai-routing-core/tree/master/app) folder.

 ## Why
 There are many routing frameworks for Haskell but they usually are: